-Want to protect the appearance of your beautiful stone and make it easier to maintain?
+Want to protect your beautiful stone and make it easier to maintain?

 Sealing natural stone can prolong its life and maintain its characteristics.
 Kebur can help you by pre-sealing for you.
-So when your paving arrives, it is ready to install in any weather.
+We use deep penetrating sealants that inhibit moss and mould growth, and provide protection from stains, efflorescence, salt, freeze-thaw spalling and picture-framing.
+This means your paving will look good for longer and will arrive ready to install in any weather.

 Frequently asked questions